Drutol/AndroidLayoutToCSharp/README.md

 # AndroidLayoutToCSharp

-Tiny prgram that converts android xml's into c# properties.
-It can save a few minutes of your life ^^ It runs on UWP.
+Tiny program that converts Android XML's into C# properties.
+It can save a few minutes of your life ^^

+It runs on UWP.

 ![](https://raw.githubusercontent.com/Drutol/AndroidLayoutToCSharp/master/github/screenshot.png)